garet90/reflectjs/README.md

 ```

 ## returning functions / accepting functions as arguments
 You may accept functions as arguments or return functions and everything will work as expected.
-The only caveat is that returning functions causes a slight memory leak (because there is currently no way to know when the function should be released), so avoid it where possible.
+The only caveat is that returning functions causes a slight memory leak (because there is currently no way to know when the function should be released).

 I'll probably fix that using the finalization registry eventually.